Drone Laws in Nevada

 Las Vegas City Parks| Municipal Ordinance (2010)

-This local ordinance bans the use of aircraft (including drones) within all city park property.
+This local ordinance bans using aircraft (including drones) within all city park properties.
 The rule extends to parking lots within city parks.

 Other counties or towns within Nevada may have specific restrictions within their jurisdictions.
 We recommend checking the local jurisdiction for the latest regulations.

-No specific drone laws regarding parks within Nevada were found at the time of our search.
+No specific drone laws regarding parks within Nevada were found during our search.
 We recommend checking the local jurisdiction for the latest regulations.

-Specific additional UAV laws laws in Jurisdictions within Nevada
+Specific additional UAV laws in Jurisdictions within Nevada

 Counties or towns within Nevada may have specific restrictions within their jurisdictions.
 We recommend checking the local jurisdiction for the latest regulations.